ronthedistance/ECS-services-DIPP/README.md

 The following terraform files can be used to set an nginx serving ecs-cluster.

-At the current time, it simply pulls the base nginx:latest image.
+At the time of updating this README, it simply pulls the deafault httpd:latest image.

 ### Requirements:
 - aws configure: used to set access key, secret key, and default availability zone.